dart-lang/site-www/src/codelabs/iterables.md

 In this example, `takeWhile()` returns an `Iterable` that contains all the elements leading to the element that satisfies the predicate.
-On the other hand, `skipWhile()` returns an `Iterable` while skipping all the elements before the one that satisfies the predicate.
+On the other hand, `skipWhile()` returns an `Iterable` of all the elements after the one that satisfies the predicate.
-Note that the element that satisfies the predicate is also included.

 After running the example,
 change `takeWhile()` to take elements until